 2. Plan: In secondary school, every week we had a new quote / inspirational message on the notice board.
 By far, one of the most popular ones was something along the lines of "He who fails to plan, plans to fail".
 Decide what day of the week is meal prep day.
 For most people, it's Saturday or Sunday.
 You also have to devote two to three hours.
 You also need to think about the meals you'll be cooking.
 Some people are happy to eat the same meal everyday, so they just cook one meal and that's all for the week.
 Initially, I used to try to prep four different kinds of meals, but that got rather tasking, so I now do three.
 I think that's pretty ideal.
 3 different kind of meals spread over 5 days.

 3. Invest in Appliances: Cooking can be pretty intense.
 But having the right gadgets and appliances make it a whole lot lighter!
 First off, I recommend a food processor.
 With that, you spend less time chopping, grating and generally prepping.
-It also does a whole lot more particularly in relation to Nigerian food.
-Other necessary applicants are Steamers, Fryers and Grills.
+Other necessary appliances are Steamers, Fryers and Grills.
 That way you can literally be cooking different things all at the same time!

 4. Pots, Pans and Meal Prep Bowls: Not to make appliances jealous, but these are pretty much as important.
 It's necessary to have a few pots of different sizes.
 Small medium and large.
 Pans and woks too.
 Finally, you don't want to be all done with cooking and realise you have no bowls.
 There are different kinds of meal prep bowls available and they're great because they help with portion control.
 The ones in the photo above are available on Amazon.